 This course provides an overview of writing instruction in childhood education, drawing on research to inform instructional practice.
 Areas of emphasis include the writing process, writing development, assessing writing, mentor texts, the editing process, content-area writing, and organizing writing classrooms.
 Students analyze how childhood learners develop as writers, and engage with and respond to text.
-10 hours of fieldwork required.
-Prerequisites: ED 7300 and ED 7301.
+Fifteen hours of fieldwork is required.

-ED 7323 Childhood Practicum in Literacy: 6 credits
+ED 7323 Childhood Practicum in Literacy:

 This supervised practicum provides the opportunity to work with an individual or small group at both the early childhood and childhood levels.
 An application of diagnostic and interventional pre-assessment in a clinical situation will be required.
 Formal and informal assessments will be used and interpreted in order to individualize instruction for struggling readers and writers.
 Upon completion of the individualized instructional plan, the candidates will be expected to assess the students' progress and compose a summative evaluation.
-This course requires a field experience of 50 hours.
-This is the capstone experience of the

-Literacy Education Childhood track.
-Note: All other coursework must be completed before this course is taken.
+This course requires a field experience of 30 hours.
+This is the capstone experience of the Literacy Education Childhood track, Note: All other coursework must be completed before this course is taken.

 Prerequisite: Permission of Literacy Education Graduate Program Coordinator.

-ED 7330 Culturally Diverse Literature for Adolescents: 3 credits
+ED 7330 Culturally Diverse Literature for Adolescents:

 This course engages readers in meaningful response through reading, speaking and writing about culturally diverse literature for adolescents and young adults.
 Understanding identity, social justice and equity are investigated through various genres.
 Objectives for this course include critical and aesthetic reading of a wide variety of texts.
 The candidates will be involved in evaluating the quality, selection, and relevance of the text.
-Prerequisites: ED 7300 and ED 7301.

-ED 7331 Adolescent Literacy Practices and Content Area Strategies: 3 credits
+ED 7331 Adolescent Literacy Practices and Content Area Strategies:

 The theory and practices of adolescent literacy development and strategic instruction will be the focus of this course.
 Specific attention will be paid to the development of adolescent reading and writing practices.
-Applicable theories and practices will be investigated based on assessment results, the candidates will suggest strategies that will improve performance and practices.
+Applicable theories and practices will be investigated based on assessment results, and the candidates will suggest strategies that will improve performance and practices.
 Candidates will be expected to model these strategies as well as critical thinking activities associated with topics in the content area disciplines.
-10 hours of fieldwork required.
-Prerequisite: ED 7302.
+Fifteen hours of fieldwork is required.

-ED 7332 Teaching Writing in Adolescence: 3 credits
+ED 7332 Teaching Writing in Adolescence:

 This course provides an overview of writing instruction in adolescent education, drawing on research to inform instructional practice.
 Areas of emphasis include the writing process, creative writing, assessing writing, the editing process, content-area writing, and organizing writing classrooms.
 Students analyze how adolescent learners develop as writers, and engage with and respond to text.
-10 hours of fieldwork required.
-Prerequisites: ED 7300 and ED 7301.
+Fifteen hours of fieldwork is required.

-ED 7333 Adolescent Practicum in Literacy: 6 credits
+ED 7333 Adolescent Practicum in Literacy:

 This supervised practicum provides the candidates with an opportunity to work with an individual or small group at both the middle childhood and adolescent levels.
-An application of diagnostic and interventional preassessment in a clinical or classroom situation will be required.
+An application of diagnostic and interventional pre-assessment in a clinical or classroom situation will be required.
 Formal and informal assessments will be used and interpreted in order to individualize instruction for struggling readers and writers.
 Upon completion of the individualized instructional plan, the candidates will be expected to assess the students' progress and compose a summative evaluation.
-This course requires a field experience of 50 hours.
+This course requires a field experience of 30 hours.
 This is the capstone course of the Literacy Education Adolescence track.
 Note: All other coursework must be completed before this course is taken.

 Prerequisite: Permission of Literacy Education Graduate Program Coordinator.

-ED 7360 Childhood/Adolescent Practicum in Literacy: 6 credits
+ED 7360 Childhood/Adolescent Practicum in Literacy: